ⓘ 23 April 2026

 Why is this happening?

-We have identified that Motorola moto g35 5G device will not be able to make calls to Emergency Services (i.e. Triple Zero & ‘112’) in some very remote outback sites where our network provider, Optus, operates Satellite Small Cell (SSC) sites.
+We have identified that Motorola moto g35 5G devices will not be able to make calls to Emergency Services (i.e. Triple Zero & ‘112’) in some very remote outback sites where our network provider, Optus, operates Satellite Small Cell (SSC) sites.
 While these devices may appear to have network coverage, they will not be able to make calls to Emergency Services in these SSC sites.
 Please don’t test call Emergency Services, this is not an effective test of your device’s emergency calling capability.

 What is a Satellite Small Cell (SSC) site?